Aider-AI/aider/aider/website/docs/usage/modes.md

 Architect mode is especially useful with OpenAI's o1 models, which are strong at reasoning but less capable at editing files.
-Using an o1 architect with an editor model like GPT-4o or Sonnet will give the best results.
+Pairing an o1 architect with an editor model like GPT-4o or Sonnet will give the best results.

+But architect mode is also quite helpful when you use GPT-4o or Sonnet at both the architect and the editor.
+Allowing the model two requests to solve the problem and edit the files usually provides a better result.

 See this article on
 [aider's architect/editor mode](/2024/09/26/architect.html)
 for more details.